rod-driscoll/essentials-custom-rooms/essentials-basic-room-epi/README.md

 Compile, load and test the code.
 If you can't compile it's probably because a few usings are not included, easily fixed by right clicking on the errors and selecting auto fix.

-## Tutorial stage 2 - implementing a PanelMainInterfaceDriver
+## Tutorial stage 2 - implementing PanelMainInterfaceDriver and interlocked subpages

 The project now works the same as the minimum plugins, we can now start adding functionality.